lnishan/awesome-competitive-programming/README.md

 # Awesome-Competitive-Programming
 A curated list of awesome competitive programming / algorithm / data structure materials.

+TODO List:

+1. New section: Virtual contests (eg. vjudge)
+2. New section: Other useful websites (eg. visualgo)
+3. Better descriptions

 *This repository is currently not associated with the official [awesome list](https://github.com/sindresorhus/awesome).
 For the time being I'm still looking to improve on the current contents before submitting a PR.*